 (3) Where the Director is of the opinion that a removal of a licence under subsection (1) is not appropriate, the Director may suspend the operation of the licence or may redefine the licensed premises notwithstanding that the application made was in respect of a temporary removal.

-[Section 80 amended by No. 73 of 2006 s.
+[Section 80 amended: No. 73 of 2006 s.
 58.]

 81. Applications for removal of licence